idan53780/SnakeGame/README.md

 Reset High Score by clicking "RESET"

 ## 💾 Installation
-download the setup folder and install the exe file you can find the setup folder inside the publish folder
+download the setup folder and install the exe file ** inside the folder **
+- you can find the setup folder inside the publish folder

 ### 🧑‍💻 CODE